z00rs/learn2earn-herman-test/README.md

 # Learn2Earn VeChain dApp

 A complete educational platform built on VeChain that rewards students with B3TR tokens for completing learning tasks.
-This dApp integrates with VeBetterDAO's rewards system and uses VeWorld wallet for seamless user interaction.
+This dApp integrates with VeBetterDAO's rewards system and uses VeWorld wallet via VeChain Kit for seamless user interaction.

 ## Features